 Uniform Tax Allowance for Builders and Mechanics

-The construction firm that you’re working for should provide you with any compulsory protective equipment, however if you do have to pay for this yourself, you will also be able to claim tax back.
+The construction firm you’re working for should provide you with any compulsory protective equipment.
+However, if you have to pay for this yourself, you can also claim tax back.

-- Read our builders expenses guide to discover what else you can claim as an expense as a builder.
+Read our guide to builders expenses to discover what else you can claim as an expense as a builder.

 How much is the standard tax rebate for uniformed builders?

 The flat rate uniform expense for builders depends on your specific trade, but the current rates are as follows:

 |Flat Rate Uniform Expense||Yearly rebate amount for basic rate tax payers (20%)||Yearly rebate amount for higher rate tax payers (40%)|

 |Joiners and carpenters||£140||£28||£56|